Corner functions from entanglement indices of harmonic lattices: 3D lattice systems: Edge contributions to entanglement

-The values of corner functions, the edge term coefficients are consistent within the range of their STDs between two cases where the universal lattice satisfies PBCs and FBCs, and both of them are stable values with relative STDs below 0.02 or 0.0008.
+The values of corner functions, the edge term coefficients are consistent within the range of their SDs between two cases where the universal lattice satisfies PBCs and FBCs, and both of them are stable values with relative SDs below 0.02 or 0.001.
 In addition, the values of $b(\pi/4)$ and $e(\pi/4)$ are about twice as large as those of $b(\pi/2)$ and $e(\pi/2)$, respectively.
-This characteristics is consistent with the fact that the geometric discontinuity of the boundary surface becomes stronger as the solid angle or dihedral angle approaches an acute angle, and the contribution from sharp corners and edges increases, as was the case with the two dimensional lattice.
+These characteristics are consistent with the fact that the geometric discontinuity of the boundary surface becomes stronger as the solid angle or dihedral angle approaches an acute angle, and the contribution from sharp corners and edges increases, as was the case with the two dimensional lattice.